 No. Safety experts strongly discourage throwing them into the trash where children or pets can find them.
 Your trash will eventually make it to a local landfill, where your medications could still have the potential to leach out.
 Many municipal or regional districts have local household waste facilities where you can safely drop off your medications for disposal.
 Check in your region for more information.

 Not usually.
 The pharmacy located near your doctor’s office will probably take medication returns.
 Either call the pharmacy to confirm or check here to find the nearest participating pharmacy.
 In some First Nations it may be possible to return medications – check with your doctors office.

 Empty all dry medication such as pills and tablets into a bag or container.
 Remove or black out any personal identification.
 Keep all liquids, creams and inhalers in their original packaging and remove all personal identification.
 Return to your local participating pharmacy.

 Returned medications are picked up from participating pharmacies and sent to a licensed incineration facility for safe destruction.

 - Medical Sharps-related

 To ensure their safe disposal.
 Improper disposal puts garbage and municipal workers, janitors, housekeepers, household members, children and pets at risk of being harmed by needle stick injuries.

-The following items are accepted in the medical sharps return programs: infusion sets, safety pens, pens, pen needles, syringe with needles attached, lancets, needles and needle tips, pre-filled cartridges and pre-filled syringes.
+The following items used on humans or companion animals are accepted in the medical sharps return programs: infusion sets, safety pens, pens, pen needles, syringe with needles attached, lancets, needles and needle tips, pre-filled cartridges and pre-filled syringes.
 These items are used by individuals in their homes to inject medications by piercing the skin.